NBISweden/workshop-genome_annotation/labs/gff.md

 # Recognize the format

 GFF and GTF format are close and could be difficult to differentiate.
-To a complete overview of the format you can have a look in the cheat sheet section.
+To a complete overview of the format you can have a look in the <strong>cheat sheet</strong> section.

 ```bash
 cd $work_with_gff